 Do I have young children?

 Some breeds of cat don’t like being around children.
 The same may be true of a kitten with special needs, or who’s had a troubled start in life.
-So it’s important to check on the kitten’s background and breed characteristics before taking her home.
+So it’s important to check on the kitten’s background and breed characteristics before taking them home.
 The best thing to do is take your child along to meet your prospective kitten.
 How does the kitten react?
-Is she sociable and energetic, or nervous about meeting new people or being handled?
+Are they sociable and energetic, or nervous about meeting new people or being handled?

 You’ll find more details in our article Kittens and children.